razonyang/hugo-theme-bootstrap/exampleSite/content/posts/diagram/index.md

 {{</* /mermaid */>}}
 ```

-You can also wrap it with other shortcodes, such as `text/align-center`.
+You can also wrap the shortcode with other shortcodes, such as `text/align-center`.

 ```markdown
 {{%/* text/align-center */%}}